 - $0.9m in furniture, vehicles, computers, plant and equipment

 It is without doubt, a fantastic outcome for our folks at Taara Gardens!

 It was also with great pleasure that the Board awarded Certificates of Life Membership to Krista Ford and Imbi Chad.
-Both Krista and Imbi were long serving and highly valuable directors of the ERC Board over many years and this Certificate recognises their selfless and voluntary service to our organisation over many decades.
+Both Krista and Imbi were long serving and highly valuable directors of the ECFA Board over many years and this Certificate recognises their selfless and voluntary service to our organisation over many decades.
 Sadly, another of our stalwart members and directors, Lea Holm, passed away just before Christmas.
 She too, was a highly valued member of the Board and will be missed.

 5 Activities for 2019